Will Fuller: 2020 season

 In the offseason, Fuller's teammate DeAndre Hopkins was traded to the Arizona Cardinals, making Fuller the Texans' number-one wide receiver.

-In Week 1 against the Kansas City Chiefs, Fuller recorded eight receptions for 112 yards in the 34–20 loss.
-In Week 4 against the Minnesota Vikings, Fuller caught six passes for 108 yards and a touchdown during the 31–23 loss.
+During the season-opening 34–20 road loss to the Chiefs, Fuller had eight receptions for 112 yards.
+Three weeks later against the Minnesota Vikings, he recorded six receptions for 108 yards and a touchdown during the 31–23 loss.
 Late in the fourth quarter on a fourth down play, Fuller appeared to catch a touchdown pass to potentially tie the game that was reversed upon further review.
-In Week 6, against the Tennessee Titans, he had six receptions for 123 receiving yards and a touchdown in the 42–36 overtime loss.
-In Week 9 against the Jacksonville Jaguars, Fuller caught 5 passes for 100 yards, including a 77 yard touchdown, during the 27–25 win.
-In Week 12 against the Detroit Lions, Fuller caught six passes for 171 yards and two touchdowns in a 41–25 victory.
+Two weeks later against the Titans, he had six receptions for 123 yards and a touchdown in the 42–36 overtime road loss.
+During a narrow Week 9 27–25 road victory over the Jacksonville Jaguars, Fuller recorded five receptions for 100 yards and a 77-yard touchdown.
+Three weeks later against the Detroit Lions, he recorded six receptions for 171 yards and two touchdowns in the 41–25 road victory.

 On November 30, Fuller was suspended six games for violating the league's policy on performance-enhancing drugs.
 He missed the last five games of the 2020 season and missed the first game of the 2021 NFL season.
-In 11 games, Fuller finished the season with 53 catches for 879 yards and eight touchdowns, which were all career highs.
+In 11 games and starts, Fuller finished the 2020 season with 53 receptions for 879 yards and eight touchdowns, which were all career highs.

 Miami Dolphins

-On March 20, 2021, Fuller signed a one-year contract with the Miami Dolphins.
-He suffered a broken thumb in Week 4 and was placed on injured reserve on October 6, 2021.
+On March 20, 2021, Fuller signed a one-year, $10.6 million contract with the Dolphins.
+He suffered a broken thumb in Week 4 and was placed on injured reserve on October 6.
+Fuller was not re-signed after the season and has not played an NFL game since then.